Algebra8/Knots/README.md

 ```

-> Note that since this package exists in _TestPypi_, whereby dependencies are not allowed, and requires the _Pandas_ dependency, it is imperative to first download _Pandas_ in the virtual environment.
+> Note that since this package exists in _TestPypi_, whereby dependencies are not allowed, and requires the _pandas_ dependency, it is imperative to first download _pandas_ in the virtual environment.

 After the virtual environment is set up, install the dependencies.